 Where it might be infeasible for programs to restrict actions that lead to direct displacement, programs can create strong standards for displacement mitigation or minimization.
 For example, programs could (1) require that projects disclose planned or possible instances of takings or use of eminent domain, (2) justify their reasons why direct displacement is necessary and unavoidable for the project, and (3) be required to work in partnership with organizations representing vulnerable groups (See Recommendation 5 for elaboration on community stakeholder structures).
-Although some agencies already require disclosures of direct displacement and lead to strengthening a project's scope.
+Although some agencies already require disclosures of direct displacement through the CEQA process, these program-level actions could be taken to further minimize direct displacement and lead to strengthening a project's scope.
 For programs where housing is an eligible mitigation cost (most state programs), programs could enact policies requiring that projects replace housing units that are taken off the market with units of equivalent size (number of bedrooms) and affordability, going beyond just compensation and relocation law to address what would otherwise become a direct, project-imposed affordable housing deficit in a neighborhood.
+Recommendations 2 through 8 apply to both direct and indirect displacement.